 Beware Tree Preservation Orders (TPO) and Conservation Areas

 The position is different if a Tree Preservation Order (TPO) is in place.
-Unless specific exemptions apply, it is a criminal offence to cut down, top, lop, uproot, wilfully damage or wilfully destroy such a tree, without first obtaining permission from the local planning authority.
-Permission of the council is also required if you live in a Conservation Area.
+Unless specific exemptions apply, it’s a criminal offence carrying a fine of up to £20,000 to cut down, top, lop, uproot, wilfully damage or wilfully destroy such a tree, without first obtaining permission from the local planning authority.
+Permission is also required if you live in a Conservation Area.
+You will find substantial information on the government’s website concerning trees in Conservation Areas or subject to a Tree Preservation Order.

 Who owns the cuttings?

-After pruning, the cuttings still belong to the owner of the tree, and the neighbour should either return them or offer to do so before disposing of them.
+After pruning your neighbour’s tree, the cuttings still belong to them, and you should either return them or offer to do so before disposing of them.

 Can I cross the boundary to undertake the work?

-A neighbour must undertake the work from their side of the boundary unless the tree owner agrees, or there exists a legal right of access.
+A neighbour must undertake the work from their side of the boundary unless the tree owner agrees or a legal right of access exists.